Martijn van Mensvoort - © Hand Research

 The most significant physical defects (MPA's) reported by Ozgen appear to be:

-• A 'curved' pinky finger (clinodactyly - see the picture on the right);
+• A 'curved' pinky finger (clinodactyly - see picture);

 • Toes slightly too far apart;